abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh.md

 ## Create your kubernetes config

-As there is no command-line tool that allows you to connect your local machine to the cluster, you must manually copy the kubeconfig file.
+Because OVHcloud does not provide a CLI to configure local cluster access directly, you must manually copy the kubeconfig file.

-Go to your cluster on the OVHcloud console
+Navigate to your cluster in the OVHcloud console.

 ![ovh cluster overview](img/ovh-console.png)

-Then click on `Copy kubeconfig` and paste its content in a new `ovh-kubeconfig.yaml`, it should look like this
+Click `Copy kubeconfig` and paste its contents into a new file named `ovh-kubeconfig.yaml`.
+The file should resemble the following:

 ```
 apiVersion: v1